Create a Colourful Pergola with These Plants

 Dwarf Tree Fern

-Dwarf tree ferns are a beautiful evergreen addition to your patio or verandah, with their large fronds bringing a touch of freshness to any area.
+Dwarf tree ferns are a beautiful evergreen addition to your patio, verandah or pergola, with their large fronds bringing a touch of freshness to any area.

 They do need annual pruning, but are happy shade dwellers.

 This is a plant of many names!
 Moses-in-the-cradle, boat lily, Rhoeo discolour, cradle lily and oyster plant, to name but a few.

 This shrub is an original beauty, rich with multi-coloured green and purple leaves.

 They don’t flower, but we think the colour in their leaves more than makes up for lack of a blossom – especially in a great modern pot plant.

 Moses-in-the-cradle can be grown almost anywhere in the world, and are best suited to a slightly warmer climate.

 The perfect addition for an Asian-styled garden, Tiger Grass is generally used as a landscaping plant, covering fences or creating privacy screens, but it also grows well in pots.

 Their large leaves and bamboo-like trunks are great to add some modern style with an Asian twist to your space.

 In a pot, Tiger Grass will need plenty of watering over the warmer months.